-9. negotiates, concludes, reviews and implements contracts for opening credit and financing of any kind and duration in favor of the company, including through the issuance of commercial paper, of no more than Euro 200 million per transaction, it being understood that this limitation does not apply to the exercise of all the faculties pertaining to society resulting from the conclusion of the above contracts, including the right to declare the resolution or withdrawal.
+10. negotiates, concludes, reviews and implements contracts for opening credit and financing of any kind and duration in favor of the company, including through the issuance of

 The detection limit of Euro 200 million does not apply to transactions with the ECB and the national central banks of the Eurosystem.